 The Orwell Youth Prize uses the writing of George Orwell to inspire you to write about your own ideas and experiences.
-It’s open to everyone at secondary school or college in the UK, or on a UK curriculum.

 The Orwell Youth Prize gives you: